-Daniel Avitia serves as executive director for the Texas Department of Motor Vehicles (TxDMV).
+Daniel Avitia serves as executive director for the Texas Department of Motor Vehicles (TxDMV), appointed by Governor Greg Abbott in 2022.
 Avitia previously served as one of the department's Deputy Executive Directors and oversaw the day-to-day operations for the department’s administrative divisions, including Finance and Administration, Human Resources, Information Technology Services, the Motor Vehicle Division, and the Office of Administrative Hearings.

 A lifelong Texan, Daniel Avitia began his commitment to Texas state government over 25 years ago.
 Avitia has held various director and administrator positions in state government agencies which include the University of Texas at El Paso, the Texas Department of Assistive and Rehabilitative Services, the Texas Health & Human Services Commission and the Texas Department of Agriculture.

 Avitia has focused his professional efforts on strengthening and streamlining operations, building and administering successful teams and continuously improving processes that better support department and customer needs.

 Avitia is a graduate of The University of Texas at El Paso and possesses a Bachelor of Arts degree with a concentration in Legal Reasoning, as well as a Master’s degree in Public Administration.
 Avitia is also a graduate of the Governor’s Executive Development Program and the Texas Health & Human Services Executive Leadership Program.

 Deputy Executive Director